 At this point, a top sports scientist and expert on doping, Dr Sergei Portugalov, assured her that she could "run dirty" in the national championships and that he would ensure any positive test result would be covered up, she says.
 But in 2013 her blood passport showed abnormalities and she was banned from competition for two years.
 She became pregnant.
 Together with her husband, Vitaly Stepanov, a former anti-doping official, she decided to report her coaches to the World Anti-Doping Agency (Wada).

 Stepanova wrote a 10-page confession about all the drugs she had taken, who had given them to her and everything she had witnessed.
-But when nothing happened, she realised she need more proof and began secretly recording meetings on her mobile phone.
+But when nothing happened, she realised she needed more proof and began secretly recording meetings on her mobile phone.
 With the phone discreetly tucked into an outer pocket of her bag, and the video function rolling, she contrived meetings in which the cream of Russian athletics were captured discussing the use of banned performance-enhancing drugs.

 There followed two reports commissioned by Wada from an independent investigator, Richard McLaren.

 The first, based on the testimony of a former director of Russia's anti-doping lab, described foul-play at the Sochi Olympics - a state security agent disguised as a plumber, steroid-and-whisky cocktails for Russian athletes and doctored urine samples smuggled through secret mouse holes in the wall of a laboratory.